+Let’s start with clarifying the MVP definition.
 By saying MVP we mean neither paper-based prototypes nor ugly, half-baked technical solutions.
 A natural question arises from this, ‘Minimum viable product…What is it about then?’
-And the shortest possible answer would be ‘it’s about releasing a PRODUCT early and learning from that’.
+And the shortest possible answer would be ‘It’s about releasing a PRODUCT early and learning from that’.

 Okay, MVP is a product.
-Not a fully-fledged product version that requires years and hundreds of thousands of dollars to get built.
+Not a fully-fledged product version that requires years and hundreds of thousands of dollars to get build.
 MVP is more of a product version that you can build:

 - Without breaking the bank.
 To get started, you don’t have to implement a full-feature product (nothing but a waste).
 MVP is a cheap way to start learning and experimenting.